Colonoscopy in Taunton

 How to book a private consultation at Nuffield Health Taunton Hospital

-To have a colonoscopy at Nuffield Health Taunton Hospital, you will need to book a consultation with one of our general surgeons first.
+To have a colonoscopy at Nuffield Health Taunton Hospital, you will need to book a consultation with one of our gastroenterologists or general surgeons first.
 To book an initial consultation, please call our hospital enquiry team on 01823 250612.

 Alternatively, fill out a contact form above and we will get back to you at a more convenient time.

 What is a colonoscopy?

 - A colonoscopy is a test regularly carried out at our hospital in Taunton, which allows our consultants to look at the inner lining of your large intestine, (rectum and colon)